evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ## Tevm account actions

 In addition to the viem api there are also powerful tevm specific actions.
-Let's start with the account actions `tevmSetAccount` and `tevmGetAccount`
+Let's start with the account actions [`tevmSetAccount`](/reference/tevm/actions-types/type-aliases/setaccounthandler/) and [`tevmGetAccount`](/reference/tevm/actions-types/type-aliases/getaccounthandler/)

 :::tip[JSON-RPC]
-All Tevm actions are available as JSON-RPC endpoints and can be called with the EIP-1193 compatable `tevm.request` function.
+All Tevm actions are available as [JSON-RPC endpoints](/learn/json-rpc/) and can be called with the EIP-1193 compatable `tevm.request` function.
 This allows tevm to be composed with any other library that supports EIP-1193 as well as providing an API to use tevm over HTTP

+Tevm also supports much of the [ethereum jsonrpc](https://ethereum.org/en/developers/docs/apis/json-rpc/) and [anvil/hardhat methods](https://hardhat.org/hardhat-network/docs/reference#hardhat-network-methods)
 :::

 ### 1. Add a div to add some of our account information